Premier Credentials.

 A medical malpractice claim must involve a few key factors:

-• The healthcare provider had a duty to care for you
+• The health care provider had a duty to care for you

-• The healthcare provider failed to uphold that duty
+• The health care provider failed to uphold that duty

 • Their negligence or mistake led to your injuries